2008 Summer Olympics torch relay

 The attacks on the torch in London and Paris were described as "despicable" by the Chinese government, condemning them as "deliberate disruptions... who gave no thought to the Olympic spirit or the laws of Britain and France" and who "tarnish the lofty Olympic spirit", and vowed they would continue with the relay and not allow the protests to "impede the Olympic spirit".
 Large-scale counter-protests by overseas Chinese and foreign-based Chinese nationals became prevalent in later segments of the relay.
 No major protests were visible in the Latin America, Africa, and Western Asia legs of the torch relay.

 Prompted by the chaotic torch relays in Western Europe and North America, the president of the International Olympic Committee, Jacques Rogge described the situation as a "crisis" for the organization and stated that any athletes displaying Tibetan flags at Olympic venues could be expelled from the games.
 However, he stopped short of cancelling the relay altogether despite calls to do so by some IOC members.
 The outcome of the relay influenced the IOC's decision to scrap global relays in future editions of the games.

 In June 2008, the Beijing Games' Organizing Committee announced that the planned international torch relay for the Paralympic Games had been cancelled.
 The Committee stated that the relay was being cancelled to enable the Chinese government to "focus on the rescue and relief work" following the Sichuan earthquake.

 Relay elements

 Torch

-2008 Olympic Torch on display in Vilnius, Lithuania.
+2008 Olympic Torch on display in the Olympic Museum.

 The Olympic Torch is based on traditional scrolls and uses a traditional Chinese design known as "Lucky Cloud".
 It is made from aluminum.
 It is 72 centimetres high and weighs 985 grams.
 The torch is designed to remain lit in 65 kilometre per hour (37 mile per hour) winds, and in rain of up to 50 millimetres (2 inches) per hour.
 An ignition key is used to ignite and extinguish the flame.
 The torch is fueled by cans of propane.
 Each can will light the torch for 15 minutes.
 It is designed by a team from Lenovo Group.
 The Torch is designed in reference to the traditional Chinese concept of the 5 elements that make up the entire universe.